 Across the globe, practitioners are developing first-hand experience on how to do deal with the specific challenges related to investigating and prosecuting ICC crimes.
-While there are already initiatives to share experiences (e.g. Eurojust genocide prevention network), there is no global, systematic or centralised collection and sharing of such experiences which could result in internationally accepted standards.
+While there are already initiatives to share experiences (e.g. EU Network for investigation and prosecution of genocide, crimes against humanity and war crimes, Interpol), there is no global, systematic or centralised collection and sharing of such experiences which could result in internationally accepted standards.